bogdanhutuleac/DataAnalyst/PythonWork/Numpy,pandas,ML/info.md

-hear.csv - data to work with
+heart.csv - data to work with
 <br>
 Final Assignment Python - the questions to be asked
 <br>